A good mat can reduce noise, protect your flooring, & even extend the life of your cardio machine.

 Thicker isn’t always better when it comes to treadmill mats though.

-If the mat is made of inferior plastic – say it’s real squishy or soft – the weight of the treadmill alone will negate the barrier benefit.
+If the mat is made of inferior plastic – say it’s real squishy or soft – the weight of the treadmill alone will negate the thicker barrier benefit.

 Recommended mat thicknesses

-Thicker is better with rubber heavy-duty treadmill mats, experts in the field say.
+However, thicker is better with rubber heavy-duty treadmill mats, experts in the field say.

 I’ve found that three-eighths of an inch of rubber is a good minimum for a treadmill mat when the treadmill’s heavy, the person’s heavy, &/or the person is a regular runner.